BMW XM

-The BMW XM is a full-size automobile manufactured in the United States by German marque BMW since 2022.
+The BMW XM is a full-size automobile manufactured by German marque BMW since 2022.
 It is a crossover SUV with a plug-in hybrid electric drivetrain, and is the second car developed entirely by BMW M, after the BMW M1 in 1978.

 Three versions are currently available, the entry level "XM 50e" with the B58 3-liter inline 6-cylinder petrol engine, the base "XM" with the S68 4.4-liter V8 petrol engine, and the "XM Label" with the same S68 petrol engine as the "XM" but tuned to produce more power and torque figures.
-There is also the "XM Label Red" version which is physically and mechanically identical to the "XM Label", but only a limited number of 500 were ever produced.
+There is also the "XM Label Red" version which is physically and mechanically identical to the "XM Label", but with a limited production run of 500 units.
 All three versions have the same 8-speed M Steptronic automatic transmission and integrated electric motor.

 Overview

 Launch and development

 BMW was Art Basel's official partner for event's 2021 edition, where on 29 November BMW unveiled the concept version of the XM at Miami Beach, Florida.
 Production of the XM started in December 2022 at the BMW US Manufacturing Company plant in Greer, South Carolina, with deliveries commencing in 2023.

 BMW also entered a gentlemen's agreement with French carmaker Citroën in order to be able to use the name "XM" for its vehicle, since Citroën originally used it for their XM executive car.